Most SEO tools analyze. They don't act.

 - Our team tests different approaches and measures what works

-- Learnings from testing inform our agents' work across your site
+- Learnings from SEO experimentation inform our agents' work across your site

-A/B testing is where our agents get their playbook.
-We run controlled tests, measure what works, and then build those winning strategies directly into the agents.
+SEO experimentation is where our agents get their playbook.
+We run controlled experiments, measure what works across similar content, and then build those winning strategies directly into the agents.
 Every approach the agents use has been validated with real data first.

-For example: our content optimization tests showed a 28% CTR boost from FAQ additions and 13.3% traffic gains from category blurbs.
-Those exact approaches now power every page the Content Agent creates.
-Our internal linking tests measured 8–47% traffic gains across 7.3M pages, and those strategies are built into the Linking Agent.
+For example: our content optimization tests historically showed a 28% CTR boost from FAQ additions (when Google displayed FAQ rich results on the SERP) and 13.3% traffic gains from category blurbs.
+Those exact approaches now power every page Similar AI's Content Agent creates.
+Our internal linking tests measured 8-47% traffic gains across a range of A/B tests, with the Linking Agent A/B tested across 7.3M+ pages.
+Those strategies are built into Similar AI's Linking Agent.

 When we discover that a particular title structure or content format works well, that learning applies to every new page the agents create and every existing page they optimize.
-The page boosting results (47% traffic gain, 237% more Googlebot crawls) came directly from this test-then-scale approach.
+In one test, the page boosting results showed up to a 47% traffic gain and 237% more Googlebot crawls, which came directly from this test-then-scale approach.

-A/B testing is currently human-operated, but it creates the proven strategies that our agents execute across your entire site.
+A/B testing is currently human-operated, but it creates the proven strategies that our agents execute across your entire related site structure.

 These results come from real A/B tests with test and control groups, measured over weeks.
-The winning strategies now power our agents.
+The winning strategies now power our agents across same and similar page types.

 Frequently asked questions

-Book a demo to see how Similar AI tests, learns, and scales what works.
+Book a demo to see how Similar AI runs SEO experiments, learns what works, and scales the results across your site.